ulyssesdouglass/wonder-project/_posts/2020-10-07-christian-thought-doubt-and-faith.markdown

 After Jesus said something very strange and challenging to his disciples that sent many away, Jesus said to the few remaining, "Do you want to go away as well?"

-Neitzsche told me that religion was a way for people to subtlety accrue power.
+Neitzsche told me that religion was a way for people to subtly accrue power.

 Jesus, the powerful God in the flesh came and lowered himself, gave his very life on the cross so that I could be lifted up with him.